ad-z6/Exercises/EX1/ReadMe.md

 \## Notes for Testing

-Your solution will be tested for:
+Your solution will be tested for;

 \- Correct behavior of all commands